-The Yupukari Public Library is staffed by a full-time librarian and several trainees, with a dozen laptops, a 24/7 Internet connection, and about 6500 hand-picked English language books in Yupukari, as well as films, puzzles, toys, maps and globes, art and classroom supplies, all aimed at developing stronger foundation skills for education.
+At our peak, the Library has been staffed by a full-time librarian and several trainees, with a dozen laptops, a 24/7 Internet connection, and about 6500 hand-picked English language books in Yupukari, as well as films, puzzles, toys, maps and globes, art and classroom supplies, all aimed at developing stronger foundation skills for education.

 First Language Literacy